Alkenso/sXPC/README.md

 - hide objective-c details, using pure Swift in the App

 ### XPCTranport
-XPCTranport included in the package, is kind of add-on to sXPC, providing message-oriented approach to XPC communication XPCTranport introduces sort of stable connection between client and service endpoints
+XPCTranport is kind of add-on to sXPC, providing message-oriented approach to XPC communication XPCTranport introduces sort of stable connection between client and service endpoints
 - built-in handshake with initial customizable payload
 - built-in reconnect behaviour